planksip/planksip/README.md

 In a distal playground of thought, the daily chunks are never digested in the present.

 What type of learning is taking place?
 It's not the memorization of a phone number or a flashbulb childhood memory.
 The learning captured and reconstituted is the ah-ha moment of non-linear excitation where the learner learns.
 Learning isn't the problem, the recall function is where cognition falls off.
-Wikkenstein's beetle in the box points to the beetle as the ambiguous representation of the language game, the box contains the subjective experience.
+Wittgenstein's beetle in the box points to the beetle as the ambiguous representation of the language game, the box contains the subjective experience.
 The planksip® is this container, the ontological framework, the mnemonic worthy of myelination. (with your help we shall reconcile Epistemology).